Wiki-PR Wikipedia editing scandal: Investigation and company reaction

 An investigation of sockpuppet accounts on Wikipedia that began in 2012 implicated hundreds of accounts.
 Wiki-PR's involvement was confirmed after four customers of Wiki-PR spoke anonymously to The Daily Dot journalist Simon Owens, and two others, Priceline.com and Emad Rahim, spoke to Vice journalist Martin Robbins.
 In addition to violating rules against sockpuppeting, Wiki-PR violated Wikipedia rules by citing articles that were planted on business content farms and various other websites that accept contributions from any Internet user as sources for Wikipedia entries, creating a false impression of credibility.
 The same websites were used repeatedly, and their presence in various Wikipedia articles aided investigators in identifying articles the company had worked on.

 The investigation led to the Wikipedia community blocking hundreds of paid Wikipedia editing accounts believed to be connected to Wiki-PR that had edited contrary to Wikipedia's rules.

-In 2014 The New York Times described Wiki-PR's methods:
+In 2014 The New York Times described Wiki-PR's methods.
+"Wiki-PR uses a lot of people, with different identities, to edit pages for paying customers and to manage those pages.
+The paid sock puppets are ready to pounce on edits that don't adhere to the client's vision."

 In The Wall Street Journal, French was quoted as saying that Wiki-PR is a research and writing firm, counseling clients on "how to adhere to Wikipedia's rules".
 French said that its paid work is part of the "fabric" of Wikipedia, complementing the work of unpaid volunteers.
 French acknowledged that Wiki-PR had sometimes made "bad calls" on the notability of articles.
 He also said that "We do pay hundreds of other editors for their work—they're real people and not sockpuppets."
 Instead, as was reported by the International Business Times, Wiki-PR had been involved in "meatpuppetry"—a practice in which editors illegitimately encourage other individuals to edit in support of their position—in addition to planting articles online to try to garner better potential notability for its clients.